pandammonium/blipper-widget/readme.txt

 Currently, Blipper Widget:

-* displays the latest blip (image, title and date) in your Blipfoto account in a widget;
+* displays the latest blip (image, title and date) in your Blipfoto account in a widget
-* takes you to the corresponding blip on the Blipfoto website if you click on the image or its title and date (optional; off by default);
+* takes you to the corresponding blip on the Blipfoto website if you click on the image or its title and date (optional; off by default)
-* displays your journal name and a link to your Blipfoto account (optional; off by default); and
+* displays your journal name and a link to your Blipfoto account (optional; off by default)
 * displays a link to the Blipfoto website (optional; off by default).

 The image in the blip is not stored on your server: the widget links to the image on Blipfoto.

 = View the plugin =

-If you'd like to see the plugin in action, you can visit [my WordPress site](http://pandammonium.org/) to see Blipper Widget showing my latest blip.
+If you'd like to see the plugin in action, you can visit [my WordPress site](https://pandammonium.org/) to see Blipper Widget showing my latest blip.

-If you'd like to see the plugin code, [it's available on GitHub](https://github.com/pandammonium/blipper-widget).
+If you'd like to see the latest plugin code, [it's available on GitHub](https://github.com/pandammonium/blipper-widget).
+Note that this might be ahead of the current release of Blipper Widget.
+The code for the current release is available in WordPress' SVN repository.

 = Languages =

 Currently, only English is supported.
 I'm afraid I don't yet know how to make other languages available.
-If you'd like to help, let me know in the comments on [my Blipper Plugin page](http://pandammonium.org/wordpress-dev/blipper-widget/).
+If you'd like to help, let me know on [my Blipper Widget Plugin page on GitHub](https://github.com/pandammonium/blipper-widget).

 = About Blipfoto =

 [Blipfoto](https://www.blipfoto.com/) is a photo journal service, allowing users to post one photo a day along with descriptive text and tags.

-It uses OAuth 2.0 to ensure that your password is kept secure.
-You will need to obtain OAuth 2.0 credentials from Blipfoto.
+This plugin uses OAuth 2.0 to ensure that your password is kept secure.
+You will need to obtain your OAuth 2.0 credentials from Blipfoto.
+This is a straightforward process, and instructions are given.

 NB This plugin is independent of and unendorsed by Blipfoto.
-Use of this plugin means you consent to this plugin accessing your Blipfoto account, knowing your username and performing actions including publishing your blips on your WordPress website.
+Use of this plugin means you consent to this plugin accessing your Blipfoto account, knowing your username and performing actions on your behalf, including publishing your blips on your WordPress website.
 It does not post blips to Blipfoto.

 = Requirements =

 * Blipfoto account
-* WordPress 4.3
+* WordPress 4.3+
-* PHP 5
+* PHP 5+
 * PHP [Client URL (cURL) library](http://php.net/manual/en/book.curl.php)

 = Disclaimer =